Mahouton/alx-system_engineering-devops/0x01-shell_permissions/README.md

    Changes the owner and the group owner of _hello to vincent and staff respectively.
    *The file _hello is a symbolic link

+# 102-if_only
+  Changes the owner of the file hello to betty only if it is owned by the user guillaume